A COMPLETE ISTANBUL TRAVEL GUIDE

 The palace is an extensive complex consisting of four courtyards with assorted buildings interconnected by various galleries and passages.
 Today, visitors have access to these courtyards, the Ottoman Imperial Harem, the Imperial Mint (hazine), the church of Hagia Irene as well as rooms displaying examples of Ottoman clothing, armoury and manuscripts.

-Admission to Topkapi Palace is TRY 40.
-Entrance to the Harem is an additional TRY 25.
-The church of Hagia Irene will set you back a further TRY 20.
 Photography is prohibited in the exhibition halls and visitors need to wear appropriate clothing in the Sacred Relics department.
 Closed Tuesdays, certain public holidays and religious festival days.

 VISITING TURKEY?
 READ BEVAN’S ANZAC DAY EXPERIENCE